cmartell5/weather-analysis-website/README.md

   - Provides two more text links on the right side: Comparison, which links to the comparisons page, and Data, which links to the data page
   - Is responsive (via media queries)

-## Programs used
+## Tools used
-HTML, Bootstrap, Jupyter Notebook
+Python-Pandas, HTML, CSS, Bootstrap, Jupyter Notebook